-To date, our four LWDAs have had varying degrees of coordinated service delivery.
+To date, our 4 LWDAs have had varying degrees of coordinated service delivery.
 There are some strategies that are reaching across county borders to be more responsive to meeting the needs of employers.
 For example, there is a regional agreement between the Upstate Workforce Board and the Greenville County Workforce Development Board.
-These two LWDAs started sharing a Business Services Lead in 2016 and have expanded their partnership over the last few years.
+These two LWDAs started sharing a Business

+Solutions Lead in 2016 and have expanded their partnership over the last few years.
 For PY17, the UWB and GCWDB issued a joint Request for Proposals (RFP) for an Operator and Adult/Dislocated Worker Service Provider.
-As of the start of the PY17, they have had a regional contract with Equus Workforce Solutions (previously named ResCare Workforce Services).
+As of the start of PY17, they have had a regional contract with Equus Workforce Solutions (previously named ResCare Workforce Services).
 There are several regional staff that split their time between the two LWDAs.
 The UWB and GCWDB have also issued many regional policies to better align services that are provided across their four-county region.
 We feel this is a best practice and a great way to leverage funding.
+Update: The Upstate Workforce Board and the Greenville Workforce Development Board currently share the following positions: